saubhik/mvfst/docs/README.md

 sudo make install
 ```

-That's it you have built mvfst!
+That's it, you have built mvfst!

 ### Running the mvfst Echo app